kartikeytandon/onlineKeyBoard/README.md

 # onlineKeyBoard
-This is an online virtual keyboard which is made with the help of Javascript.
+This is an online virtual keyboard with simple UI and which is made with the help of Javascript.